HotCakeX/Harden-Windows-Security/WDACConfig/WDACConfig Module Files/Help/ConvertTo-WDACPolicy.md

 ```

 ## DESCRIPTION
-You can filter the logs by the policy name and the time.
-You can add the logs to an existing WDAC policy or create a new one.
-You can use the local logs or use Microsoft Defender for Endpoint Advanced Hunting results to generate Application Control policies.
+The cmdlet can be used for local and remote systems.
+You can utilize this cmdlet to create Application Control for Business policies from MDE Advanced Hunting and then deploy them using Microsoft Intune to your endpoints.
+This offers scalability and flexibility in managing your security policies.

 ## EXAMPLES